-- 7. The responsible coordinator collects all the above-mentioned documents from the applicants and prepares a ranked list according to selection criteria specified below.
-Depending on the project and the number of candidates, the responsible coordinator may seek advice from the front-line coordinators of the candidates to finalise the ranking proposal. - 8.
-The responsible coordinator sends the CVs and LoMs of all candidates to the requesting agency with the proposed ranking. - 9.
-The requesting institute/agency makes the final decision on the selection of the candidates. - 10.
-The responsible coordinator informs of the decision by e-mail:
+- The responsible coordinator/s collect/s all the above-mentioned documents from the applicants and if necessary, pre-selects fellows and prepares a ranked list according to selection criteria specified below.
+Depending on the project and the number of candidates, the responsible coordinator may seek advice from the front-line coordinators of the candidates to finalise the ranking proposal. - 2.
+The responsible coordinator/s sends the CVs and LoMs of the pre-selected candidates to the requesting agency with the proposed ranking. - 3.
+The requesting institute/agency makes the final decision on the selection of the candidates. - 4.
+The responsible coordinator/s informs about the final decision by e-mail to: